Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations

 To simulate the exoplanet population, we follow the same procedure as in \cite{barclay2018}, which we outline below, but with some updates to the assumed occurrence rate distributions.
 The basic process is as follows: first, we draw a random number of planets from a Poisson distribution consistent with measured occurrence rates (i.e., number of planets per star).
 Next, each planet is assigned properties such as radius and orbital parameters.
 Then each planet is randomly assigned to a main sequence or subgiant star within our stellar catalog, defined by the luminosity class assigned in the BGM1612 model.
 Even though low-luminosity red giant branch stars are known to host a similar number of large, close-in planets compared to their main sequence counterparts \citep{grunblatt2019,temmink2022}, only dwarf and subgiant stars are considered as viable planet hosts in this work because modeling RGB sources would require a more careful treatment of correlated noise from asteroseismic activity and second-order detector effects not presented here.

 To be consistent with the observed demographics in planet orbital period ($P$) and radius ($R_p$), we adopt planet occurrence rates across two differing grids in the $P$-$R_p$ plane, one for AFGK stars and one for M stars ($R_\star<0.6 R_\odot$, $T_{\rm eff}<3900\,{\rm K}$), based primarily on the occurrence rates from \cite{hsu2019} and \cite{dressing2015}, respectively.
+Table \ref{tab:occrates} gives an overview of the source of the assumed planet occurrence rates.
 While \cite{hsu2019} only report occurrence rates for FGK stars, the number of A stars in our simulated stellar catalog is small, so this is unlikely to impact our overall planet yield estimates.

 Because Kepler discovered very few planets with $R_p>4\;R_\oplus$~orbiting M dwarfs, we are forced to make assumptions about the period and radius distribution of such planets.
 Thus, for this population, we assume the same $P$-$R_p$ distribution as was measured by \cite{hsu2019} for FGK stars out to $P=256$~days, but lower the overall occurrence by a factor of 3, consistent with the relative occurrence of giant planets between M dwarfs and G dwarfs measured by \cite{johnson2010}.
 This treatment is consistent with recent estimates of the occurrence of Hot Jupiters orbiting early M dwarfs from TESS \citep{gan2023}.